Russian Honey Cake Recipe

 Do not tap or shake the cup

-How to measure flour with a scale.
+How to measure flour with a scale

-Using a scale provides precise measurements, reducing the chances of over or under measuring ingredients in your recipes.
 In my recipes, I follow the guideline conversion of 1 cup of flour = 120 grams.
-I try my best to measure by exact volume for my recipes but my golden rule is no more or less than 3-5 grams of a given ingredient.
+I try my best to measure by exact volume for my recipes and ensure the correct amount of flour, but my golden rule is no more or less than 3–5 grams of a given ingredient.

 Zero out the scale

-Place your bowl or container on the scale and set to zero, also known as “tare”.
+Turn the scale on and set to zero, also known as “tare”.

 Easy Sandwich Bread.